 For the first time in three years I’ve spent in the university, I felt comfortable walking in front of my class without feeling weird or uncomfortable; something I’ve always avoided.
 I waved at a lot of people which isn’t common at all with me, and I smiled as well.
 It’s a huge step for me considering the fact that I stay away from crowds because I feel weird and awkward.

 Also, I had my earpiece on and my music so loud; just how I like it.
-And for the first time too, I danced to my music regardless of who was watching.
+And for the first time too, I danced to my music regardless of who saw me.
 I didn’t care about being criticized or being stared at; I just did what I wanted and I felt happy doing it.
 On a normal day, I would shy away from the public and listen to music on my own; but not this time.
 It was the best feeling ever!
-Not caring about people watching me or what they’ll say; I was just me.
+Not caring about people seeing me or what they’ll say; I was just me.

 Now, I smile a lot; and it’s not a fake smile, I dance all the time, I listen to happy songs; and Little Mix are killing it with their “Glory Days” album, I take personal things seriously, and I’m learning to get in contact with people which I’ve always found weird.
 I feel different; and most importantly, happy.
 I’ve finally given myself the love I really deserve and if I ever relapse, I know I’ll get back to normal.
 I never really knew genuine self love felt this way; and it just happened out of nowhere.
 It just shows me that no matter what I go through, and how hard things get, I can always make it out with a smile on my face and my head held up high.